HomeTypes of ShipsWhat are RORO Ships?

 Stowage

-The Ro-Ro’s s are true workhorses of Sea.
-Their versatility to transport diverse cargo and short port stay show their efficiency.
-The cargo carrying capacity of any vessel increases the vessels earning efficiency.
-So, It is very important to make optimal utilisation of cargo space which has been inherently problematic with the Ro-Ro concept, in order to contrive optimal stowage plans.
+The Ro-Ros are true workhorses of the Sea.
+Their versatility in transporting diverse cargo and short port stays show their efficiency.
+The cargo carrying capacity of any vessel increases the vessel’s earning efficiency.
+So, it is very important to optimally use cargo space, which has been inherently problematic with the Ro-Ro concept, in order to contrive optimal stowage plans.

 Roro Cargo Stowage

-Below are the few basic points we must remember while stowing cargo in Roll on-Roll Off vessels:
+Below are the few essential points we must remember while stowing cargo in Roll on-Roll Off vessels:

 • Shippers’ special advice or guidelines regarding handling and stowage of individual vehicles should be observed.